Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: W[1]-hardness of Max-SRTI for the Parameter Tree-cut Width

 \end{lemma}

 We call such a gadget a $(j, c_i, \ell)$-vertex gadget.

-\begin{proof} The gadget can be seen in Figure~\ref{fvgtcw}.
+\begin{proof} The gadget can be seen in \Cref{fvgtcw}.
 It contains a 3-cycle containing $w$ and two other vertices $w'$ and $w''$, and a vertex~$c$ connected to $w$.
 The vertex $c$ again is connected to the vertex $p_{q2} $ of the 3-path $p_{q1},p_{q2},p_{q3},p_{q4}$ for $q\in [j]$.
-The preferences are shown in \Cref{fvgtcw}.\khcom{Describe preferences also in the text?}
+The preferences are shown in \Cref{fvgtcw}.

 Let $M$ be a maximum stable matching.